 “When people in a community come together to support a common cause, it ties the community together in ways no other activity can,” she says.

-Outside of work, Malissa enjoys spending time outdoors with her family, hiking, rock climbing, playing board and card games, cooking and crafting.
+Outside of work, Malissa enjoys spending time outdoors with her family, hiking, rock climbing, playing games, cooking and crafting.